 Use Rust-Resistant Hardware

-Be sure to purchase exterior-grade screws, hooks, chains and other metal hardware for your porch swing that won’t rust or degrade and will look fantastic.
+Be sure to purchase exterior-grade screws, hooks, chains and other metal hardware for your swing that won’t rust or degrade and will look fantastic.

 Use a Plan